…by Jonas E. Alexis

 Whether the new administration likes it or not, they cannot implement “America First” if they do not have the moral and political courage to cut the head of the snake which has slithered out of the diabolical swamp.
 We all know where that swamp is by now.

 Some scholars have reluctantly or indirectly pointed this very fact out.
 See for example Haggai Ram, Iranophobia: The Logic of an Israeli Obsession (Stanford: Stanford University Press, 2009).
 Ram declares on page 56 of his study that “Israel’s objective” in the Middle East “was far more ambitious: delineating a de-Arabicized Middle East, rearranged around non-Arab entities that would link to each other, and to Israel, through their accommodation with the institutional logic of secular capitalist modernity.”

 Jacob Heilbrunn, “The neocons: They’re back, and on Iran, they’re uncompromising as ever,” LA Times, April 2, 2015.

-Posted by Jonas E. Alexis on March 9, 2017, With 2722 Reads Filed under World.
+Posted by Jonas E. Alexis on March 9, 2017, With 2757 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.